supermarsx/smsgate/spec.md

 - If server is unavailable, login errors are shown and UI recovers after delay.
 - If `keepMessages` is 0, message purge is disabled on client and server.
 - OEM background limits can delay or block SMS processing until the app is whitelisted.
+- Invalid or oversized metadata fields are ignored during sanitization.

 ## 12. Security Considerations
 - Intended to be used over TLS.